 Calculating lumens per Watt

-So far, we’ve been talking as if a brighter bulb is a better bulb, but this is only half the story.
+So far, we’ve been talking as if a brighter light bulb is a better light bulb, but this is only half the story.

 What we really want is a light bulb that has the right brightness, but which uses only a minimal amount of power.
 This is where we start talking about energy efficiency.

 We already know that higher lumens equal a brighter light bulb, and lower Wattage equals less power, so it makes sense that a light bulb with a high lumens count and a low Wattage is going to be more energy-efficient than another light bulb with a low lumens count and a higher Wattage.